Visiting the Convent for the First Time? DON’T PANIC!

 Whenever someone is on the fence about whether to go to a discernment event or visit a convent, I highly recommend giving it a try.
 For me, it was a chance to get to know Jesus in a way I never had before.
 When we trust him with our worries and come to him with an open heart, Jesus can take care of the rest.

-Allison Gliot has been in formation with the Daughters of St. Paul since January, 2017.
-She is now a novice at our novitiate house in Boston, and spends her days spreading God’s love through the media in our editorial department, hanging out with Jesus, and making trouble–ahem! we mean fun–with her co-novices.
+Sr Allison Regina Gliot entered the Daughters of St. Paul since January, 2017.
+She completed her postulancy in St. Louis, MO, and her novitiate in Boston, MA, and is now a junior professed Sister stationed in our community in Miami.
+She spends her days spreading God’s love through the media in our editorial department, writing, hanging out with Jesus, and making trouble–ahem! we mean fun–with her Sisters.

 Meet the Author